 At the beginning of this episode, we are introduced to the fourth and final Peril, Totetsu.
 He eats virtuous monks or monks with great power.
 The Demon Slayers are called in to protect the monks in the area.
 Kohaku assigns Hisui, Setsuna, and Towa to protect Miroku.
 We learn that Hisui has some strong negative opinions about his father, but is going to go protect him because his uncle told him to.

 Before the three of them make it to where Miroku is, we see Sango praying at a memorial near their home.
 One of the twins approaches Sango and tells her she’s going to visit Miroku and asks her mother if she has any messages to pass on to him.
-It’s interesting to note that we never see the other twin, and that the memorial is focused on in one of the final shots of the episodes, when Hisui goes to visit his mother.
+It’s interesting to note that we never see the other twin, and that the memorial is focused on in one of the final shots of the episode, when Hisui goes to visit his mother.
 My guess is that the memorial is for the daughter we didn’t see in this episode.
 And with a comment Miroku makes during this episode about a fight against a strong demon that led him to go on this 1,000-day training makes me think this event Miroku talks about and the memorial by the house are somehow connected.
 This is now another unanswered mystery that is thrown out there for the audience, which adds to the other ones that are still out there.

 When Hisui introduces Towa and Setsuna, Miroku recognizes Setsuna.
 However, Setsuna doesn’t seem to remember who he is.
 At first, I thought this could be attributed to the Dream Butterfly, but later in the episode, it’s revealed that she does remember who he is.
 She didn’t at first because he looked different.
 For me, Miroku’s longer hair definitely took some getting used to.